sourcegraph/handbook/content/departments/technical-success/support/process/p4-enablement.md

 # Perforce Enablement

-Perforce is a version control system like Git, subversion, or mercurial.
-While git is based on a distributed, decentralised model, Perforce is centralised.
+Perforce is a version control system like Git, Subversion, andf Mercurial.
+While Git is based on a distributed, decentralised model, Perforce is centralised.

 For testing purposes, you may use our [Dogfood Perforce server](#dogfood-perforce-server) or set up a [Local Perforce server](#local-perforce-server).